 Engine block.
 It seems the engine block sits a little too high.
 If someone wanted to mod in a hood, he/she would be hardpressed to get one to fit over the air filter and still lie flush with the rest of the frame beneath Mater’s eyes.
 There’s a good chance I’m just nitpicking here since the turntable video on youtube shows the engine block also sitting pretty high up.

-Verdict: A definite must-buy.
+A definite must-buy.
 Highly recommended despite the flaws.
 Even at full price, Mater is an excellent model and sets the gold standard for what the other Ultimate Build sets should have been designed against.
 Sadly, the other entries (Lightning McQueen and Francesco) missed the mark by a wide margin.
 If there’s one Ultimate Build set to get, it’s this one.
 As a parts pack, the variety of brown elements would be welcome in any serious MOC’ers library of parts.
+5 out of 5 stars, easy.